KurtSanders/STAmbientWeather/README.md

 ## Requirements:
 1. A personal [Ambient Weather Station](https://www.ambientweather.com/ambientnet.html) which connects to the Ambient Weather Network: (e.g. Model 2902A for example) and optionally  up to 8 Ambient remote temperature/hydro sensor(s).
 2. SmartThings Hub
 3. Supported mobile device with ST Legacy Client.
-Installation **MUST** be completed on an Apple iOS device as the Android ST Client causes severe errors.
-Android ST Client can view installed tiles after the Apple ST Client install.
+Android based ST Clients are encouraged to select the NO COLOR option during install to view value tiles without color.
 4. A working knowledge of the SmartThings IDE
 	* Installing a SmartApp & DTH from a GitHub repository (see [SmartThings GitHub IDE integration documentation](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html?highlight=github) for example instructions and use the Repository Owner, Name and Branch from installation instructions below)
 5. Ambient Weather Station API Key (Required)